GeorgeWang26/CS251/notes.md

 An electrically-controlled switch
 - A = 0, high resistance, so electricity cannot flow through the switch
 - A = 1, low resistance, electricity can flow throgh
-- when resistance is low, pass strong 0, weak 1
+- pass strong 0, weak 1

 ## pMOS Transistor
 Opposite behaviour compared to nMOS
 - A = 0, low resistance
 - A = 1, high resistance
-- when resistance is low, pass strong 1, weak 0
+- pass strong 1, weak 0

 “bubble” on input A indicates transistor works in opposite manner to nMOS